Skip to main content

 How Does Diabetes Affect Oral Health?

 Diabetes impacts all parts of your body, including the mouth.
 If you have high levels of glucose (sugar) in your saliva, harmful bacteria can grow faster.
-Over time, food particles and bacteria result in high plaque levels (a sticky film that forms on teeth).
+Over time, those bacteria and food particles lead to more plaque buildup.

 Uncontrolled diabetes can lead to infections and pain affecting teeth, gums, and oral tissues.